 - The business maintains financial records of all the transactions it is involved in.
 With the increasing complexity of the business, these transactions may increase to an extent wherein it would be hard to maintain any paper trail or audit trail for the same.
 Lack of information would result in a business preparing an understated financial statement.

 - Misrepresentation of information can result in the preparation of overstated and misleading financial statements.
-Therefore, to handle the problem of understatement or overstatement or to prevent misrepresentation and frauds, the process of the audit was developed as a part of comprehensive and transparent corporate governance.
+Therefore, to handle the problem of understatement or overstatement or to prevent misrepresentation and frauds, the audit process was developed as a part of comprehensive and transparent corporate governance.

 #2 – To Develop a Practice of Having Audit Trail for Each Transaction

-- The audit is therefore performed to develop an audit trail of each and every financial transaction.
+- The audit is, therefore, performed to develop an audit trail of every financial transaction.

-- This ensures that each and every financial number reported with respect to the income earned and expense incurred by the business is accurate in nature and no material information is skipped or omitted.
+- It ensures that every financial number reported concerning the income earned and expense incurred by the business is accurate, and no material information is skipped or omitted.

 - The auditor, therefore, would perform a careful examination of the evidence presented, records, vouchers, and material documents and ascertain that they match with the numbers presented in the book of accounts or the financial statements.

 #3 – To Have Independent and Fair Opinion on How Business Works and Deliver Results